culmat/joker-poker2/README.md

    * all data is only stored locally in each participants browser
    * The [Yjs websocket connector](https://docs.yjs.dev/ecosystem/connection-provider/y-websocket) is only used for communication between participants (NAT traversal)
    * We maintain [an instance on glitch ](https://glitch.com/edit/#!/private-mango-chili) that uses an [unmodified fork of the Yjs socket connector](https://github.com/culmat/y-websocket).
 If you don't trust us, host your own service.
- * optional [gravatar](gravatar.com/) and [monsterID](https://www.splitbrain.org/projects/monsterid) integration to make your poker session a friendly place
+ * optional [gravatar/monsterID](https://gravatar.com/) integration to make your poker session a friendly place
  * super robust technology - it is built on Yjs Vue.js and Typescript.
 It will work on any static web host.

 **Questions & Answers**